 By the end of this chapter, you will have created nearly all the pages of your website.
 You will also learn how to use Dreamweaver CS5's template system to create new pages based on the custom design and layout that you've been working on in the previous chapters as well as to automate the updating of all the pages of your site when you make a design change.
 Finally, you will also learn how to get Dreamweaver to automatically figure out which pages of your site to upload without your having to manually open and upload every one of them.

-If you look at all the pages on thesitewizard.com, you will probably have noticed that practically every page shares the same basic layout.
+If you look at all the pages on thesitewizard.com using a desktop browser, you will probably have noticed that practically every page shares the same basic layout.
 There is a logo and a navigation menu in the left column, and the content specific to each page is housed in the right column.
 This common design is the result of my basing all my pages on a template containing all the above elements (logo, navigation menu, 2 column layout, etc).
 Using a template makes the job of adding new pages to thesitewizard.com much easier than it would otherwise have been: any time I want to add a new article, all I need to do is to use that custom template and insert my article content into the right column.

 Not only does Dreamweaver allow you to create such a customised ("customized" in other variants of English) template for your website, its template system also includes additional features meant to make a webmaster's typical tasks more productive.
 In particular, if you ever decide to change the design of your website, all you need to do is to modify the template, and Dreamweaver will automatically update all the pages on your site derived from that template.
 You do not need to manually go through every page to make those design changes.